 In addition to the CRIT System Conservation project introduced above, the Colorado River Indian Tribes have partnered with BEF, the Bureau of Indian Affairs, the Bureau of Reclamation, and private sector funders including Meta to further combat the water shortage conditions confronting the Lower Colorado River Basin.
 In this project, improvements will be made to irrigation infrastructure to reduce seepage lost in conveyance.
-This will allow for decreased withdrawal volumes, with the conserved water providing an estimated volumetric benefit of 164,670 m3/year (43,501,203 gallons/year) beginning in 2023.
+This will allow for decreased withdrawal volumes beginning in 2023.